-This course surveys the multiple and overlapping aspects of energy and environmental security.
-Students analyze the contentious proposition that increased competition for environmental and energy resources threaten national security and may be the source of future wars across the globe.
+This course examines the nexus of energy, natural resources, and the environment with conflict, war, terrorism, crime, development, diplomacy, politics, and technology.
+Students critically examine the ways that increased competition for environmental and energy resources, strained resources, and changing conditions can threaten national security.
 The course also examines how such threats may be mitigated.
 (Core course for the MA in Global Security Studies)

 470.774 - Nonprofit Governance & Executive Leadership

-This course covers the basic responsibilities of nonprofit boards according to law and custom and includes ethical concepts, public attitudes, and contemporary legislative and regulatory issues.
+This course advances our understanding of self-governing nonprofit organizations by focusing on the responsibilities, expectations, challenges, and opportunities of nonprofit boards and their executive leadership.
+This course covers the basic responsibilities of nonprofit boards according to law, custom, and best practices, and it includes ethical concepts, public attitudes, and contemporary legislative and regulatory issues.
 The course explores theories of effective governance and executive leadership that have had wide influence, and how ethical considerations relate to perceptions of excellence and shape the way staff and volunteer leaders manage people and money.
-There will be opportunities to compare the role of boards in US nonprofit groups with those in other countries, with a special emphasis on countries whose legal systems provide for significant state control of nongovernmental initiative.
-This is a required course for the Certificate in Nonprofit Management.
+In the discussions, there will be opportunities to compare the role of boards in US nonprofit groups with those in other countries.
+Elective course for the Certificate in Nonprofit Management.

 470.780 - 21st Century Media: Revolution or Evolution?

-This course will explore historical norms as well as changing theories about the role of the media/press in society, using comparative analysis of different time periods.
-While media outlets are losing some independence, this is not necessarily the end of the world as the need to increase partnerships--including with non-media entities--is a fact of life in a modern, diversified marketplace.
-In some cases where newspapers or other news outlets are owned by larger industrial, commercial or even ideological/political interests, the trend actually has an element of returning to the roots of what the press was in the past.
-The course will use case studies to examine major newspapers that are or were part of larger non-media conglomerates, print publications such as National Review and The New Republic that rely on foundations or major donors for funding, and also networks that need to be part of larger entertainment/online empires to survive.
-We will also study the phenomenon of the leaner, meaner blogosphere and whether it can be a reliable or profitable model.
+This course will explore historical norms and changing theories about the role of the media/press in society, using comparative analysis of different time periods.
+While media outlets are losing some independence, this is not necessarily the end of the world, as the need to increase partnerships, including with non-media entities, is a fact of life in a modern, diversified marketplace.
+In some cases where newspapers or other news outlets are owned by larger industrial, commercial, or even ideological/political interests, the trend actually has an element of returning to the roots of what the press was in the past.
+The course will use case studies to examine major newspapers that are or were part of larger non-media conglomerates, print publications like the National Review and The New Republic that rely on foundations or major donors for funding, and networks that need to be part of larger entertainment/online empires to survive.
+We will also study the phenomenon of the “leaner, meaner” blogosphere and whether it can be a reliable or profitable model.